Travel Insurance and Brexit – What will be the situation with travel ?

 Travel Compensation could be affected

 At the moment United Kingdom Residents can make claims for travel delays, cancellations or abandonment of a trip.
-This is covered under specific EU legislation.
-Unless the UK Government creates some legislation before March 2019, this protection could cease to exist.
+This is covered under specific EU Legislation.

 European Health Insurance Card after Brexit